Ascolta

 Concetti Chiave

-• Wilkie Collins' "The Moonstone" (1868) introduced one of the first detectives in English literature, sparking the popularity of detective fiction.
+• Wilkie Collins' "The Moonstone" (1868) introduced one of the first detectives in English fiction, sparking the popularity of detective novels.

-• Lewis Carroll's "Alice’s Adventures in Wonderland" (1865) became a beloved children's fantasy story, notable for its imaginative adventures and illustrations.
+• Lewis Carroll's "Alice’s Adventures in Wonderland" (1865) was a beloved fantasy story for children, known for its exciting narrative and illustrations.

 Charles Dickens' early life and success